Occupation of Mongolia: Invasion

 The pro-Japanese Anhui clique leader Xu Shuzheng led the military occupation of Mongolia in violation of Chen Yi's agreement signed with the Mongol nobles because he wanted to use Mongolia as his own fief.
 Anhui clique was also known as Anfu group.
-The Anfu Club was bribed by Japan to implement in Mongolia the strategies of Japan.
+Some authors believe that the Anfu Club was bribed by Japan to implement in Mongolia the strategies of Japan.

 The War Participation Army was renamed the Northwestern Frontier Army.
 Duan gave control of it to his right-hand man, Xu Shuzheng, a member of the pro-Japanese Anhui clique in the Chinese government.
 They announced that the expedition was at the invitation of several Mongolian princes to protect Mongolia from Bolshevik incursions.
 It was supposed to begin in July 1919, but the train broke down.
-In October, Xu led a spearhead group of 4,000 that quickly captured Urga without resistance.
+In October, Xu led a spearhead group of 4,000 that quickly captured Niĭslel Khüree without resistance.
 Another 10,000 troops followed to occupy the rest of the country.
-The successful invasion was met with acclaim throughout China, even by Sun Yat-sen's rival southern government, although Sun's telegram could be interpreted sarcastically.
-The Japanese were the ones who ordered the pro Japanese Chinese warlords to occupy Mongolia to halt a possibly-revolutionary spillover from the Russian revolutionaries into Mongolia and Northern China.
-After the Chinese had completed the occupation, the Japanese abandoned them and left them on their own.
-Manlaibaatar Damdinsüren said, "I can defend Mongolia from China and Red Russia."
+The successful invasion was met with acclaim throughout China, even by Duan's rival Sun Yat-sen leader of the southern government, although Sun's telegram could be interpreted sarcastically.
+It is supposed that the Japanese were the ones who ordered the pro-Japanese Chinese warlords to occupy Mongolia to halt a possibly revolutionary spillover from the Russian revolutionaries into Mongolia and Northern China; after the Chinese had completed the occupation, the Japanese abandoned them and left them on their own.
+This data is not confirmed by archival documents, though, which indicate that the occupation of Outer Mongolia was an initiative of the Anhui-led Chinese government caused by the weakening of Russia by the Russian Revolution and civil war.
+Manlaibaatar Damdinsüren said that, "I can defend Mongolia from China and Red Russia."

 In 1919, the Mongolian Council of Khans was addressed to by Xu Shuzheng in a condescending speech.
-In February 1920, Xu presided over a very humiliating ceremony in which Bogd Khan and other leaders were forced to kowtow before him and the Five Races Under One Union flag.
+In February 1920, Xu presided over a very humiliating ceremony in which the Bogd Khan and other leaders were forced to kowtow before him and the Five Races Under One Union flag.
 That event marked the beginning of active resistance against Chinese rule, which coalesced into the Mongolian People's Party.